DataDog/documentation/content/en/logs/log_collection/java.md

 **To send your logs to Datadog, we recommend logging to a file and then tailing that file with your Datadog Agent.**

-We also strongly encourage you to setup your logging libraries to produce your logs in JSON format to avoid sustaning [custom parsing rules][2].
+We also strongly encourage you to setup your logging libraries to produce your logs in JSON format to avoid the need for [custom parsing rules][2].

 Here are setup examples for the `log4j`, `slf4j` and `log4j2` logging libraries: